6MO: Breakthrough Music Report

-Welcome to the fifth edition of 6MO, our semi-annual report on music industry trends (if you're looking for music trends from H2 2020 and earlier, click here).
-In this interactive web-based edition, we take a look back at the first half of 2021 (H1 2021, Jan.
-1-June 30) to try to get a sense of the future of the music business, uncovering the world’s breakthrough artists and tracks on music streaming platforms and social media.
+Once again, we take a look back at the second half of 2021 (H2 2021, July 1-Dec.
+31) to try to get a sense of the future of the music business, uncovering the world’s breakthrough artists and tracks on music streaming platforms and social media.

 As always, while you make your way through our report, don’t forget to click through the animated infographics, and enjoy the latest important music industry trends and statistics!